opensearch-project/sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: Converts given argument to Unix time (seconds since January 1st, 1970 at 00:00:00 UTC).
 If no argument given, it returns current Unix time.
-The date argument may be a DATE, DATETIME, or TIMESTAMP string, or a number in YYMMDD, YYMMDDhhmmss, YYYYMMDD, or YYYYMMDDhhmmss format.
+The date argument may be a DATE, TIMESTAMP, or TIMESTAMP string, or a number in YYMMDD, YYMMDDhhmmss, YYYYMMDD, or YYYYMMDDhhmmss format.
 If the argument includes a time part, it may optionally include a fractional seconds part.
 If argument is in invalid format or outside of range 1970-01-01 00:00:00 - 3001-01-18 23:59:59.999999 (0 to 32536771199.999999 epoch time), function returns NULL.
 You can use `FROM_UNIXTIME`_ to do reverse conversion.

-Argument type: <NONE>/DOUBLE/DATE/DATETIME/TIMESTAMP
+Argument type: <NONE>/DOUBLE/DATE/TIMESTAMP

 Return type: DOUBLE